vserova/book/pages/ch_intro.md

 More [details on HTML classes and their relationships](ch_html.html#ch_html.html_classes) is presented in a later chapter.

+<a name="ch-intro.intro-html-processing"></a>

 ### HTML Processing

 The HTML classes can be used to dynamically generate pages.
 In addition to the classes described in the previous section, there are a number of page classes that are designed to help with HTML processing.
 The page classes serve as generalized containers for collections of other HTML components, which are mapped to the page.
-[Figure 6](#figure-6) describes the important classes in page class hierarchy.
+[Figure 6](#ch-intro.F6) describes the important classes in page class hierarchy.

+<a name="ch-intro.F6"></a>

 ![Figure 6.
 HTML page classes](/book/static/img/CHTMLPage.gif)